What Is TMJ Disorder?

-Keep your teeth slightly apart as often as you can.
+Keep your teeth slightly apart.
+Do this as often as you can.
 This will relieve pressure on your jaw.
 Put your tongue between your teeth to control clenching or grinding during the day.

-Learn relaxation techniques to help loosen up your jaw.
+Learn relaxation techniques.
+This will help loosen up your jaw.
 Ask your dentist if you need physical therapy or massage.
-Consider stress reduction therapy as well as biofeedback.
+Consider stress reduction therapy and biofeedback.

-Talk to your dentist about these tried-and-true treatments for TMD:
+Talk to your dentist about these treatments of TMDs:

 Medications.
 Your dentist can prescribe higher doses of NSAIDs if you need them for pain and swelling.
-They might suggest a muscle relaxer to relax your jaw if you grind or clench your teeth.
-Or an anti-anxiety medication to relieve stress, which may bring on TMD.
-In low doses they can also help reduce or control pain.
-Muscle relaxants, anti-anxiety drugs, and antidepressants are available by prescription only.
+They might suggest a muscle relaxer to relax your jaw if you grind or clench your teeth or an antianxiety medication to relieve stress, which may bring on TMDs.
+In low doses, they can also help reduce or control pain.
+Muscle relaxants, antianxiety drugs, and antidepressants are available by prescription only.

 If the treatments listed above don't help, your dentist may suggest one or more of the following: